 The second thing I’d recommend you do is to get the right golf ball.
 Most people use whatever they can find, or worse yet, use what they see on TV.
 All golf balls are different, some are designed for pros, while others are designed for beginners.
 If you use the wrong ball then you’ll get bad results.

 With the right ball, you’ll get more distance, more forgiveness, and you’ll hit more greens and fairways.
-What I’d recommend for the average golfer (who shoots around 90-100) is to use a 3-piece ball that has low compression and low spin.
-Here are the best balls for average golfers.
-You can also see the full list of what golf balls fit these criteria.
+What I’d recommend for the average golfer (who shoots around 90-100) is to use a 2–3 piece ball that has low compression and low spin.

 The third thing you can do is focus on less distance and more fairways.
 This was something I ended up doing and it improved my scores right away.
 If you’re constantly hitting from the rough it’ll be really tough to shoot good scores.